MileHacker Logo

 Community-Based Tourism

 More relaxed in Monterrey itself because of its urban nature.
-Opportunities may appear in small communities outside the city, where you can connect directly with local communities.
+Opportunities may can be seen in small communities outside the city, where you can connect directly with local communities.

 Language Learning